na-na-hi/renget/archive/memory-guide.md

 Go to **right** pannel \-> **Advanced** Tab \-> **Edit Context Settings** \-> ‎ ‎ ‎ ‎ Change Memory's **Insertion Order** to `1` and Memory's **Insertion Position** to `-1`

-‎ ‎ ‎ ‎ \> This setting will make it so that the memory block is down above storytext, making it have the strongest effect.
+‎ ‎ ‎ ‎ \> This setting will put Memory right above storytext, making it have the strongest effect.
 ‎ ‎ ‎ ‎ \> So that lorebooks won't get in the way, weakening the link.
 ‎ ‎ ‎ ‎ \> (Also you don't need 'dinkusbook', if you are using it. )
 ***